FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ### Create a deployment

-In the next step we will configure VSTS to start automaticaly a build and a deployment when some changes are push to the repository
+In the next step, we will configure VSTS to start automatically a build and a deployment when some changes are pushed to the repository.

 From the top menu, select *Build and Release*, then click the blue button *+ New Definition*.